 Annual review of competency progression (ARCP)

-The four UK Statutory Education Bodies have published updated guidance for ARCPs, which provides a generic ARCP decision aid for ARCPs taking place between May 2020 and August 2020.
+The four UK Statutory Education Bodies have published updated guidance for ARCPs, which provides a generic ARCP decision aid for ARCPs taking place from May 2020.
 This decision aid incorporates derogations to the Gold Guide, which include two new ARCP outcomes and new coding for ARCP outcomes that allow recognition of the impact of COVID-19 on training.
 They have also published guidance for managing extensions to training during COVID-19.
+The GMC has confirmed that the derogations to the Gold Guide will remain in place for as long as training is disrupted by the pandemic and will not be removed without consultation with all stakeholders.

 The RCR has amended curriculum requirements to allow trainees affected by COVID-19 to progress at ARCP where possible, provided that they are otherwise making expected progress.
-These changes have been approved by the GMC and will apply to ARCPs held from May 2020 until August 2020.
+These changes have been approved by the GMC and will apply to ARCPs for the 2019/20 training year, held from May 2020.
 We have produced specialty-specific guidance that outlines these changes and is intended to support ARCP panels in applying the generic guidance to clinical radiology and clinical oncology:

 - guidance and amended decision aids for clinical and interventional radiology ARCP